Course Overview

 Practical.
 Structured.
 Industry-informed.

-The Step8Up Film & Television Runners Programme is a pre-employment Level 2–3 preparation course delivered in partnership with Farnborough International Film Studios.
+The Step8Up Film & Television Runners Programme is a pre-employment Level 2–3 preparation course delivered in partnership with Farnborough International Studios.

 Designed for adults aged 19+ who are exploring careers in Film & TV, the programme is suitable for career changers, returners to work, unemployed learners, and those seeking structured preparation before applying for Runner roles.